2023 Best Allied Health Professions Trade Schools in Connecticut

 Top 10 Best Allied Health Professions Schools

-Our 2023 rankings named Gateway Community College the best school in Connecticut for allied health professions students.
+Our analysis found Gateway Community College to be the best school for allied health professions students who want to pursue a degree in Connecticut.
 Gateway Community College is a medium-sized public school located in the medium-sized city of New Haven.

 Read full report on Allied Health Professions at Quinnipiac University

-The excellent programs at Manchester Community College helped the school earn the #3 place on this year’s ranking of the best allied health professions schools in Connecticut.
-Located in the suburb of Manchester, MCC is a public school with a small student population.
+The excellent programs at Goodwin College helped the school earn the #5 place on this year’s ranking of the best allied health professions schools in Connecticut.
+Located in the small city of East Hartford, Goodwin is a private not-for-profit school with a small student population.

-Naugatuck Valley Community College came in at #6 in this year’s edition of the Best Allied Health Professions Trade Schools in Connecticut ranking.
-Naugatuck Valley Community College is a small public school located in the suburb of Waterbury.
+Naugatuck Valley Community College landed the #6 spot in the 2023 rankings for the best allied health professions programs.
+Naugatuck Valley Community College is a small public school located in the midsize suburb of Waterbury.

 Read full report on Allied Health Professions at Naugatuck Valley Community College

-Middlesex Community College came in at #9 in this year’s edition of the Best Allied Health Professions Trade Schools in Connecticut ranking.
-MxCC is a small public school located in the city of Middletown.
+Middlesex Community College ranked #9 on this year’s Best Allied Health Professions Trade Schools in Connecticut list.
+MxCC is a small public school located in the small city of Middletown.

 Central Connecticut State University landed the #10 spot in the 2023 rankings for the best allied health professions programs.
-Located in the suburb of New Britain, CCSU is a public college with a moderately-sized student population.
+Located in the suburb of New Britain, CCSU is a public school with a medium-sized student population.

 Best Allied Health Professions Colleges in the New England Region